slowernet/ohm-geoindex/README.md

 Usage
 -----

 Include the module in your model and specify the attributes to be indexed.
-(Note that `(longitude, latitude)` is the ordering convention used throughout the geo API.)
+Note that `[longitude, latitude]` is the ordering convention used throughout the Redis geo API.

 ```ruby
 class Beach < Ohm::Model